anvlkv/polymathic/README.md

 You can quickly deploy the theme to [netlify](https://docs.netlify.com/site-deploys/create-deploys/), theme comes with a config file.

-Example images for this preview are generated using [OpenAI DALL·E 2](https://openai.com/dall-e-2).
+Example images for the theme preview are generated using [OpenAI DALL·E 2](https://openai.com/dall-e-2).

 ## Install